PokemonGoF/PokemonGo-Bot/README.md

       -if LIST, --item_filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected)"
       -d, --debug                                   Debug Mode
-      -t, --test                                    Only parse the specified location
+      -t, --test                                    Only parse the specified location -cf --config                                  Set what config file you would like to use (.json only)
 ### Command Line Example
     Pokemon Trainer Club (PTC) account:
     $ python2 pokecli.py -a ptc -u tejado -p 1234 --location "New York, Washington Square"